 The freelance visa is an independent contractor permit that’s renewable each year.
 It’s a good fit for those who want to earn additional income while living with their sponsor in the UAE.

 Foreign nationals starting their own enterprises or investing in existing ones can get residency visas through their business proposals.
-These types of visas are valid for three years and do not require a deposit at immigration.
+These types of visas are valid for two years and do not require a deposit at immigration.

 An entrepreneurial visa is an option for people who have owned their own business and would like to open a new enterprise in the UAE.
 To get this visa, you need to prove that you are an entrepreneur.
 If you have been a majority shareholder of a start-up or held a leadership position, you can show that you are qualified to run a company.